 Running actions

-Action formulas run in response to a formula button being pressed.
-Unlike regular formulas, which calculate values, action formulas make things happen.
+Action formulas run when formula buttons are pressed.
+Unlike regular formulas that calculate values, action formulas make things happen.
+They enable complex workflows and business logic that go far beyond simple calculations.

 AWAIT(PROMPT("What's your name?"), BANNER("Hi " & Result & "!"))AWAIT(PROMPT("What's your name?"); BANNER("Hi " & Result & "!"))

-Action formulas can perform multiple actions, either one after another, or by waiting for one to complete before invoking the next one.
-Action formulas can also use conditional logic, meaning that an action is only performed if one condition is TRUE, otherwise another action is performed.
-This makes it possible to model complex business logic.
+Action formulas can perform multiple actions, either one after another or by waiting for one to complete before starting the next.
+They support conditional logic, allowing different actions based on varying conditions.
+This flexibility makes it possible to model complex business logic.

-These formulas can only be attached to the OnPress property of formula buttons.
+Action formulas attach only to the OnPress property of formula buttons.

-This formula sends an email if all fields in the app are valid and shows a message otherwise:
+This formula sends an email if all fields are valid and shows an alert message otherwise:

 IF(AND(App.Fields.Valid), EMAILREPORT({ App }, "test@example.com"), ALERT("Please correct the fields first."))IF(AND(App,Fields,Valid); EMAILREPORT({ App }; "test@example.com"); ALERT("Please correct the fields first."))

-App.Fields.ValidApp,Fields,Valid returns a logical array, where TRUE indicates that a corresponding field is valid and FALSE indicates that a corresponding field is invalid.
-AND returns TRUE only if all those elements are TRUE, meaning that all fields are valid.
+App.Fields.ValidApp,Fields,Valid returns a logical array where TRUE indicates a valid field and FALSE indicates an invalid field.
+AND returns TRUE only when all elements are TRUE, meaning all fields are valid.

 Running multiple actions

-This action formula assigns two values to two different fields and hides a text box:
+This formula assigns values to two fields and hides a text box:

 Field1 := SUM(FormGroup1); Field2 := Field1 * 10; TextBox1.Visible := FALSEField1 := SUM(FormGroup1);; Field2 := Field1 * 10;; TextBox1,Visible := FALSE

-By chaining together multiple actions with ;;;, you can create buttons that do nothing but calculate values.
-For some apps, this can be an appealing alternative to having Calcapp calculate values as the user types.
+By chaining actions with ;;;, you can create buttons that only calculate values when pressed.
+For some apps, this offers an appealing alternative to automatic calculation as users type.

-This formula resets all fields of the app and then brings the user back to the first screen:
+This formula resets all fields and returns users to the first screen:

 RESET(App); GOBACK(FirstScreen)RESET(App);; GOBACK(FirstScreen)

-This formula assigns values to the fields of a screen named SecondScreen, before taking users to it:
+This formula assigns values to fields on SecondScreen before navigating there:

 SecondScreen!Result1 := FirstScreen!Field1 * 2; SecondScreen!Result2 := FirstScreen!Field2 * FirstScreen!Field1; GOFORWARD(SecondScreen)SecondScreen!Result1 := FirstScreen!Field1 * 2;; SecondScreen!Result2 := FirstScreen!Field2 * FirstScreen!Field1;; GOFORWARD(SecondScreen)